mherrmann/helium/README.md

 In addition to its more high-level API, Helium simplifies further tasks that are traditionally painful in Selenium:

-- **Web driver management:** Helium ships with its own copies of ChromeDriver and geckodriver so you don't need to download and put them on your PATH.
+- **Web driver management:** Helium ships with its own copies of geckodriver and automatically downloads a matching ChromeDriver for your system, so you don't need to manually download and put them on your PATH.
 - **iFrames:** Unlike Selenium, Helium lets you interact with elements inside nested iFrames, without having to first "switch to" the iFrame.
 - **Window management.** Helium notices when popups open or close and focuses /